 - Asia: China, India, Japan, Taiwan

-- North America: Canada (British Columbia), United States (Alaska, California, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Kentucky, Maine, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennesse, Vermont, Virginia, Washington, West Virginia)
+- United States: Alaska, California, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Kentucky, Maine, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, Washington, West Virginia

-HWA is a separate endemic lineage in western North America.
-Western hemlock species are tolerant to the western biotype of HWA.
-The source of HWA in eastern North America has been reported to be a lineage of adelgids living predominantly on Tsuga sieboldii at low elevations in southern Japan.
-Foresters in western North America are concerned about the potential introduction of the eastern North American biotype of HWA in the west, as it is not known if trees would succumb to tree death as in the eastern United States.
+The form of the hemlock woolly adelgid in western North America is a separate lineage from the eastern form and is likely endemic, not exotic.
+Western hemlock species are tolerant to the presence and feeding of the western biotype of the adelgid, and natural enemies help keep it in check.
+The source of hemlock woolly adelgid in eastern North America has been reported to be a lineage of adelgids living predominantly on the southern Japanese hemlock (Tsuga sieboldii) at low elevations in southern Japan.
+Foresters in western North America are concerned about the potential introduction of the eastern North American biotype of the adelgid into the west, as it is not known if tree mortality would be as high as in the eastern United States.

 Detection & Identification

-- Egg: Oblong and amber in colour.
-Eggs which develop into sistens are approximately 0.36 mm long and 0.23 mm wide, those which produce progrediens and sexuparae measure around 0.35 mm in length and 0.21 mm in width.
-Eggs from which sexuales emerge measure 0.37 mm long by 0.25 mm wide.
-They are produced by the sexuparae adults which deposit up to 15 eggs beneath their folded wings.
-Eggs of adult sisten are laid in a single batch of up to 300 in a spherical "woolly" ovisac made of white wax threads.
+- Egg: Oblong and amber in colour, and very small, roughly 0.36mm long and 0.23mm wide, with each generation (sistens, progrediens and sexuparae) slightly different in size from each other.
+Eggs of adult sistentes are laid in a single batch of up to 300 in a spherical woolly egg sac (ovisacs) made of white wax threads.
 Progrediens adults also lay their eggs (up to 250) in similar but smaller cottony ovisacs.

-- Adult: Sistens: About 1.41 mm long by 1.05 mm wide.
-Possess a heavy waxy-coat.
-Progrediens: Approximately 0.87 mm in length and 0.63 mm in width.
+- Adult - Sistens: About 1.41 mm long by 1.05 mm wide, and are covered by a heavy waxy coat.
+Progrediens: Adults of this generation remain small, and are approximately 0.87 mm in length and 0.63 mm in width.
 Sexuparae: Measure around 1.09 mm by 0.51 mm.
 Dark brown in colour with long (five-segmented) antennae, compound eyes and four textured wings.